P7-FeministLibrary/P7_FeministLibrary/README.md

 Relaciones:

-Un libro puede tener uno o varios autores.

-Un libro puede pertenecer a uno o varios géneros.
+A book can have one or several authors.

+A book can belong to one or several genres.

-⚙️ Funcionalidades
+⚙️ Features:

-✅ Listar todos los libros
-✅ Agregar un libro nuevo
+✅ List all the books
+✅ Add a new book
+✅ Edit information of an existing book
+✅ Delete a book
-✅ Editar información de un libro existente
+✅ Buscar un libro por título
-✅ Eliminar un libro
+✅ Buscar un libro por autor
-✅ Buscar por título, autor o género literario
+✅ Buscar un libro por género literario
 ✅ Visualización de datos en consola